The Heart of User Interaction: Exploring the TCP/IP Application Layer

 Telnet (Terminal Emulation) - enables a user to connect to a remote host/device using the Telnet client on Port 23.
 So, "telnet hostname" would connect a user to the specified hostname, allowing users to manage an account or a device remotely.

-UDP - a stateless connection.
+UDP - A stateless connection.
 It is a connection less session, where data may be lost.

 4. How do applications talk to each other?

+Process: A running instance of a program.
 One program can have many processes running at once.

 5. Sockets